I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nc-ks-pfnkspinsetdataformat.md

 ## -remarks
 In a ring 3 graph, the Kernel Streaming Proxy module (KsProxy) sets the data format based on the agreed upon connection format or a dynamic format change.
 KsProxy issues a <a href="https://msdn.microsoft.com/library/windows/hardware/ff565103">KSPROPERTY_CONNECTION_DATAFORMAT</a> request which, after some initial validation, is translated into this dispatch call to the minidriver.
-See <a href="stream.kernel_streaming_proxy_reference">Kernel Streaming Proxy</a>.
+See <a href="https://msdn.microsoft.com/94ca96ae-d6de-4764-b95f-d3784af40e4d">Kernel Streaming Proxy</a>.
 For more information, see <a href="https://msdn.microsoft.com/44b55a5a-ec58-4c1e-b780-e20829fe3edf">KS Data Formats and Data Ranges</a> and <a href="https://msdn.microsoft.com/44281574-8258-47a3-857d-fd44bb949f17">DataRange Intersections in AVStream</a>.

-The minidriver specifies the address for <i>AVStrMiniPinSetDataFormat</i> in the <b>SetDataFormat</b> member of its <a href="stream.kspin_dispatch">KSPIN_DISPATCH</a> structure.
+The minidriver specifies the address for <i>AVStrMiniPinSetDataFormat</i> in the <b>SetDataFormat</b> member of its <a href="..\ks\ns-ks-_kspin_dispatch.md">KSPIN_DISPATCH</a> structure.

 This routine can be called before the pin receives an <a href="https://msdn.microsoft.com/library/windows/hardware/ff548630">IRP_MJ_CREATE</a>, and minidrivers should be prepared to deal with this situation.